jenineharris/foundation-biostat-2020/README.md

 * For the next 30 minutes of class:
     + Review the discussion of your video and respond to at least 3 of the discussion points
     + Go back to discussions you contributed to and see how the discussion is unfolding, contribute if you have more to add
+    + Leave the Final Project discussion thread and read 2 of the Statistics in the Wild discussion posts from your classmates, add your thoughts to each one you read

 * (optional) For the last hour of the course:
     + Check in on zoom with the course instructor and/or TA, who will be available in their zoom rooms.
 Please come by with any final questions, to wave awkwardly, to share thoughts about the course, to share funny memes, cool code, or bad graphs, or just to see the faces of your colleagues one more time before winter break.